ITU-BDSA2025-GROUP6/Chirp/docs/report.md

 ## Team work
-This is our project board at hand-in.
-The following tasks remain unresolved:
-INSÆT BILLEDE AF PROJECT BOARD OG LISTE AF UNRESOLVED TASKS + FORKLARING

 The structure around which we have organised our work, can be described with the following sequence diagram.

 <img src="images/image.png" alt="TeamworkSequenceUML" style="max-width:100%; height:auto;">